DDMAL/salami-data-public/readme.md

 SALAMI Data Set version 2.0
 ===========================

 Contents
 --------

 Each piece of music has 1 or 2 associated text files, since one or two listeners annotated each piece.
 (In the rare case of piece #78, there are 3 files, to indicate a 3-layer annotation by one listener.)
 The files are all labelled "textfile1.txt" and "textfile2.txt" and organized in directories by their unique SONG_ID: ```~/annotations/[song_id]/textfile[annotator_number].txt```.
 Each of these folders contains a subfolder, named ```parsed```, which contains separate files for each layer of the annotation: uppercase letters, lowercase letters, and functions.

 Annotations are provided as a single file in the format in which they were written.
-To understand how to parse this format, please look up the Annotator's Guide at https://ddmal.music.mcgill.ca/research/SALAMI/annotation/.
+To understand how to parse this format, please look at the Annotator's Guide, included in this repository (see ```SALAMI Annotator Guide.pdf```).

 Metadata describing these files, including artist, track name, song duration and information about which annotators described them, are available in ```metadata.csv```.
 Additional metadata, with specialized fields for each source database, are provided under ```~/metadata```, and described by ```readme_metadata.txt```.

+The old website for this dataset was https://ddmal.music.mcgill.ca/research/SALAMI/annotation/, but *this* repository contains the most complete and up-to-date version of the data.

 Changelog